The goal of editing is to polish our sales pitch so that it expresses exactly what we’re trying to express in the least number of fewest words.

 There are a number of things you can do to edit your sales pitch and make it more effective:

-- It can even mean adding in a word to improve overall flow.
+• It can even mean adding new content to improve overall flow.

 A useful editing strategy is to create a time gap between editing exercises.
 If I’m editing and reach the limits of my attention -or- a point where I think it looks reasonably good I stop and revisit the next day.
 Reviewing with a fresh pair of eyes leads to completely new insights.